Equity, Diversity & Inclusion at ANW

-- Creating a staff working group to interrupt bias in job descriptions, recruitment, hiring, performance evaluations, and professional development.
-We will help staff determine career aspirations and help them create long-term plans, investing in their development.
+- We will help staff determine career aspirations and help them create long-term plans, investing in their development.
 We will build up our organizational culture so that BIPOC staff’s voices are valued and suggestions are put into action.

 - Working towards recruiting a Board member with HR experience.